davis999/shopping_cart/docs/Design.md

  - ShoppingCartParamException
  - ShoppingCartLimitException
  - ShoppingCartInventoryException
-* Java exception

 ## 1. Adding a Product to a Shopping Cart
 This module is called when a customer clicks "add to cart" button in the product page.
 Client(e.g. web server) should supplie `sku_id`, `quantity`, `customer_id`, `session_id`.
-If the page request client without quantity setting, client should set the `quantity` to be one.
+If the page send request to client without quantity setting, client should set the `quantity` to be one.

 ### 1.1.
 GRPC API